logo of perfectdogbed

 Medium Dog Beds

-Medium dogs are the sweet spot—not too big, not too small.
+Medium dogs are the sweet spot — not too big, not too small.

 But finding the right bed size can be tricky.
 Too small and they're cramped.
 Too large and they lose that cosy, secure feeling many medium dogs love.
+With six dogs including several in the medium range, I've tested beds across every size category.
+Here are the best options for dogs weighing 25 to 50 lbs.

 Quick Picks: Best Medium Dog Beds